iAMianIANiAM/PrismaTechGauntletv3/working/currentplan_v2.md

   - `UltraBasicPositionDetector.h` - Interface with physical unit conversion and threshold detection
   - `UltraBasicPositionDetector.cpp` - Implementation with 3-sample averaging and calibration
   - `UltraBasicPositionTest.cpp` - Test application with calibration mode and visualization
-  - `platformio.ini` updated with `env:ultrabasic` environment

-- Next steps in Phase 2:
+  - `ThresholdManager.h/cpp` - Centralized threshold management and persistent storage
+  - Integration of UBPD with ThresholdManager for streamlined threshold handling
+  - `main.cpp` updated to use the UBPD and ThresholdManager

-  - Build the implementation with `pio run -e ultrabasic`
+- All implementations have been successfully built using `pio run -e esp32dev`

+- Next steps for hardware validation:
+  1. Connect the ESP32 device via USB
-  - Upload to physical hardware with `pio run -e ultrabasic -t upload`
+  2. Upload the firmware using `pio run -e esp32dev -t upload`
+  3. Open serial monitor to observe device output: `pio device monitor -b 115200`
-  - Test position detection accuracy
+  4. Test position detection by moving the device through all positions
+  5. Enter calibration mode by typing 'c' in the serial monitor
+  6. Follow calibration prompts to set thresholds for each position
+  7. Validate that the device correctly identifies positions after calibration
-  - Compare with original Dominant Axis detection approach
+  8. Document results and compare performance to the original detection approach

-  - Document findings and adjust if needed
+- If the hardware validation is successful:
+  1. Commit the changes to the recovery branch
+  2. Tag the release as v0.1.0-UBPD
+  3. Push to the remote repository
+  4. Update working documents to reflect the successful implementation

 3. Prepare for Phase 3: Implementation Recovery
    - Locate and integrate the missing ECHO document